jdhitsolutions/MyTasks/docs/Enable-EmailReminder.md

 ## DESCRIPTION

 This command will create a daily PowerShell scheduled job to send you an email with tasks that are due in the next 3 days.
 The default is a text message but you can send it as HTML which will include color coding for overdue tasks.
+This command requires the PSScheduledJob module.

 ## EXAMPLES